azgs/azgs-leaflet/README.md

 			};
 			htmlContent = jadeObj.generateContent(feature);

-		Note that the feature's properties become the context for rendering the Jade template
+		*Note that the feature's properties become the context for rendering the Jade template*

 	4. Get an L.Popup or L.Popup.Centered object containing the rendered content:

 			map.openPopup(jadeObj.generatePopup(options));

-		Where `options` is an object that specifies if the popup should be centered on the page or not:
+		... where `options` is an object that specifies if the popup should be centered on the page or not:

 			options = { centered: true } // Popup will be centered rather than tied to the feature